Quick and easy Homemade Sriracha sauce, perfect for any kind of grilled meat or seafood, burgers, eggs, noodles, fried rice and as a dipping sauce.

 - water to adjust the consistency

 - Blend all the ingredients together and add some water to achieve the desired consistency.
 If you are using dried chili peppers, you'll need more liquid.
-Bring to a boil and let the mixture simmer for about 10 minutes, let it cool and transfer to jars.
+Bring to a boil and let the mixture simmer for about 10 minutes and let it cool.
+Using a food processor, blend until smooth and transfer to jars.
 To be able to store the sauce longer, sterilize the jars in advance.
 Otherwise, store it in the fridge for a few weeks.
 Enjoy!

 Do you like hot sauces?
 Which one is your favorite?
 Leave a comment below!